ts335/boundedbuffer/README.md

 # Updates to bank.cpp/bank.h
 - Added checkbalance() function that checks an accounts balance.
 Returns message in recordSucc in the proper format.
 Formatted similarly to the other functions in the file.
 - Changed lock to reader/writer lock in bank.h.
 In bank.cpp The lock in checkbalance() has specifically been changed to a reader lock.
 While locks in deposit, withdraw, etc. were changed to writer locks since they are altering the amount in the account.
-- Added it as a bank operation in the worker function in ledger.cpp (will work depending on the ledger entry mode)
+- Added checkbalance() as a bank operation in the worker function in ledger.cpp (will work depending on the ledger entry mode)
  # buffer.cpp and buffer.h (new class/header file)
  - This class creates a bounded buffer and implements pop() and push() functions to properly add or remove items to the buffer.
 The buffer allows multiple threads to push and pop ledger entries safely.
 - Buffer(int N) is the constructor for the buffer class.
 It initializes the member variables, allocates memory for the bounded buffer, and initializes the mutex and condition variables.